drbaselali/ai-datacenters/README.md

 ![result](figures/pca_clusters.png)

-HDBSCAN identfies multiple environmental risk clusters.
+HDBSCAN identifies multiple environmental risk clusters.
 These are:

 * an extreme hydrological-risk cluster
 * a large dominant cluster with moderate-risk conditions